 The Company consolidates the accounts of all its wholly-owned and majority-owned subsidiaries.
 KL North America BV ("KLNA") is a Dutch limited liability company that is a joint venture that is 49% owned by the Company.
 Kingdom Holdings 1 B.V. ("KH1") is a Dutch limited liability company that is 19% owned by the Company.
 These investments are accounted for using the equity method of accounting.
 All material intercompany balances and transactions have been eliminated.
 Vilebrequin International SA ("Vilebrequin"), a Swiss corporation that is wholly-owned by the Company, KH1 and KLNA report results on a calendar year basis rather than on the January 31 fiscal year basis used by the Company.
-Our retail stores use a 52/53-week fiscal year.
+The Company's retail stores report results on a 52/53-week fiscal year.

-The results for the three month period ended April 30, 2017 are not necessarily indicative of the results expected for the entire fiscal year, given the seasonal nature of the Company's business.
+The results for the three and six-month periods ended July 31, 2017 are not necessarily indicative of the results expected for the entire fiscal year, given the recent acquisition and integration of Donna Karan International and the seasonal nature of the Company's business.
 The accompanying financial statements included herein are unaudited.
 All adjustments (consisting of only normal recurring adjustments) necessary for a fair presentation of the financial position, results of operations and cash flows for the interim period presented have been reflected.